With Employees

 Upon the development of our “Human Rights Policy”, in order to raise awareness of human rights within the Group and to put into practice the creation of a corporate culture of respect for human rights, we conduct awareness-raising and educational activities to promote proper understanding of those rights and ensure that information is shared throughout the company.

-Engagement with Experts on Human Rights
+Engagement with Experts and stakeholders on Human Rights

 The company formulated its “Human Rights Policy” in February 2021 and is promoting efforts to respect human rights.
 Consequently, in order to grasp global human rights issues and share them among promotion members, on January 31, 2022, we held an online workshop and dialogue with lawyer Junko Watanabe, who is active globally as a human rights lawyer, and lawyer Akiko Sato, who is active as Deputy Secretary General of the human rights NGO Human Rights Now, in accordance with the international norms of the “UN Guiding Principles on Business and Human Rights.”